Gambling and online casinos in Uganda

 - operators are required to pay a monthly tax of 20% of gross revenue (GGR);

-- all online casinos must have a local .ug domain or a partner in the country;
+- all online casinos must have a local domain. ug or partner in the country;

 - gambling advertising is limited and requires NGB approval.